104others are checking this out!

 Wheelchair and elevator access

-Jordan Harrison is no stranger to writing sci-fi works: his recent play, The Antiquities, was a Drama Desk Award nominee and looked at what happens when humans become more machine-like, and what artifacts that illuminated our humanity remain as we as a species fade away.
+Jordan Harrison is no stranger to writing sci-fi works: his 2025 play The Antiquities, was a Drama Desk Award nominee and looked at what happens when humans become more machine-like, and what artifacts that illuminated our humanity remain as we as a species fade away.
 A stirring work, it echoes many of the themes in Marjorie Prime, which made its New York debut in 2015 but continues to be more and more topical as human invention blurs the line between what is real and not.

 Check the top of this page for current availability and exclusive offers on Marjorie Prime tickets on TodayTix.